tr4ce123/app-team-takehome/README.md

 - **Weather Integration**: Fetch and store current and five-day weather forecasts for workout locations.
 - **Outfit Suggestions**: Get outfit recommendations for workouts based on weather conditions using the OpenAI API.
 - **Improvement Advice**: Receive advice on improving workout performance based on weekly averages.

-### Bonus Features

-- **Image Handling**: Potential to include image uploads (e.g., route snapshots or post-run selfies).
-- **Simple Web Frontend**: Future enhancements may include a web interface to interact with the API.

 ## Technologies Used